Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Results

-The borehole model \eqref{eq:borehole} is approximated by both the dimension-adaptive weighted Leja interpolation and the degree-adaptive \gls{lar}-\gls{gpc} expansion.
-Figure~\ref{fig:borehole} shows the error-cost relation for both approximations, with respect to the errors \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean}.
-Regarding the $\epsilon_{\text{cv}, \text{RMS}}$ error, Leja interpolation outperforms the \gls{lar}-\gls{gpc} method by approximately one order of magnitude over the whole cost-range.
-Leja interpolation is also advantageous with respect to the $\epsilon_{\text{rel}, \mathbb{E}}$ error, again always outperforming the \gls{lar}-\gls{gpc} method and stagnating much sooner.
-We note that this error stagnation is observed due to the fact that both methods reach the accuracy of the quasi-\gls{mc} estimate.
-Therefore, for the case of the borehole model, the weighted Leja interpolation approach is not only found to perform well for the considered truncated normal input \glspl{pdf}, but is also superior to the \gls{lar}-\gls{gpc} method for both considered error metrics.
+The borehole model of Equation \eqref{eq:borehole} is approximated by both the dimension-adaptive weighted Leja interpolation and the degree-adaptive \gls{lar}-\gls{gpc} expansion.
+Figure~\ref{fig:borehole} shows the error-cost relation for both approximations, with respect to the errors in Equations \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean}.
+Regarding the $\epsilon_{\text{RMS}}$ error, Leja interpolation outperformed the \gls{lar}-\gls{gpc} method by approximately one order of magnitude over the whole cost-range.
+Leja interpolation was also advantageous with respect to the $\epsilon_{\text{rel}, \mathbb{E}}$ error, again always outperforming the \gls{lar}-\gls{gpc} method and stagnating much sooner.
+We note that this error stagnation was observed due to the fact that both methods reached the accuracy of the quasi-\gls{mc} estimate.
+Therefore, for the case of the borehole model, the weighted Leja interpolation approach was not only found to perform well for the considered truncated normal input \glspl{pdf}, but was also superior to the \gls{lar}-\gls{gpc} method for both considered error metrics.